 Critically, the government’s research strategy includes the search to find treatment and prevention strategies, as well as interventions, services, and supports to improve quality of life for those already living with these diseases and their families.

-Even with the progress that we’ve made, there's still a lot of work to do before we can find treatment and prevention strategies for the millions of people affected by Alzheimer’s and related dementias.
+Even with the progress that we’ve made, there’s still a lot of work to do before we can find treatment and prevention strategies for the millions of people affected by Alzheimer’s and related dementias.
 These devastating diseases are highly complex conditions caused by an interplay of genetic, lifestyle, and environmental factors.
 They usually develop gradually — changes in the brain take place over years and even decades, long before the first symptoms appear.
 This complexity presents challenges to the discovery and development of new drugs and other prevention and treatment approaches.
-Alzheimer’s disease does not affect all communities at the same rate, and research has found that a person’s likelihood of getting Alzheimer’s can be affected by their sex, ethnicity, race, socioeconomic status, and other factors.
-These differences are called health disparities.

-Researchers believe Alzheimer’s disease and related dementias will likely require multiple treatments customized to individuals.
-We also know that as the older adult population continues to grow — aging remains the most important risk factor for dementia — we will see increased numbers of people living with these diseases.
+Researchers believe Alzheimer’s and related dementias will likely require multiple treatments customized to individuals.
+We also know that as the older population continues to grow — aging remains the most important risk factor for dementia — we will see increased numbers of people living with these diseases.
 That’s why thousands of researchers around the country are working on this issue.